ludocode/onramp/docs/virtual-machine.md

 The only thing the VM needs to be able to do in relation to negative numbers is sign extension.
 The VM must be able to copy the high bit of an 8-bit or 16-bit value to the upper bits of a 32-bit word.
 This must be done in two cases:

-- When a mix-type byte is in the range `0x90`-`0xFF`, the upper bits must be set to 1 to extend it to 32 bits.
-(In order words, when a mix-type byte is not a register, the 8th bit must be copied to the upper 24 bits.)
+- When a mix-type byte is in the range `0x90`-`0xFF`, the upper 24 bits must be set to 1 to extend it to 32 bits.
+In order words, when a mix-type byte is not a register, the 8th bit must be copied to the upper 24 bits.

-- The 16th bit of the two-byte offset in a conditional jump instruction must be copied to the upper bits to extend it to a full 32-bit word.
-(It can then be added to the instruction pointer using an ordinary unsigned addition that wraps to 32 bits.)
+- The high bit of the two-byte offset in the [conditional jump instruction (`jz`)][jz] must be copied to the upper 16 bits to extend it to a full 32-bit word.
+It can then be added to the instruction pointer using an ordinary unsigned addition that wraps to 32 bits.

 Programs compiled by the Onramp compiler and assembler use two's complement to represent signed numbers.
 All signed operations are reduced to unsigned VM instructions by the assembler.